-The UK is due to leave the EU on 29 March 2019.
+The UK is due to leave the EU.
 This information is based on a current understanding of how Brexit may impact your consumer rights.

 What are your rights when you buy goods – new and second-hand?
 How do guarantees and warranties work?
 Are your rights the same when you shop in the sales?
 What happens if you change your mind after you buy something?

 What are my rights if I return something faulty?
 Problems and faults can occur.
 The solution to the problem can depend on a number of things.
 Did you examine the item and are you happy that it is what you …

 There are four main ways in which you could lose your money in the event of a company going out of business.
 However, there are a number of things you can do to protect yourself.

 Find out what to look out for when shopping online – what to do if things don’t go as planned and what your rights are.

 Gift vouchers can be a very convenient present for someone, but there can be some risks to them as well.
 Find out how to make the most out of your gift vouchers or cards.

 Businesses and service providers must display their prices, and there are rules on how they must be displayed.
 You have the right to clear and accurate information on the prices of goods and services so that you can compare prices.